Holiday Travel: How to Time Zone Adjust Like a Boss!

-In fact, that the amount of time that it takes for your body to adjust is approx. 24 hours per time zone.
-So, if you’re traveling to Japan from San Francisco, expect to have that hangover feeling, at least 7 days into your trip (because you are crossing 7 time zones).
+In fact, that the amount of time that it takes for your body to adjust is approximately 24 hours per time zone.
+So, if you’re traveling to Japan from San Francisco, expect to have that hangover feeling for at least seven days into your trip, since you’ll be crossing seven time zones.

 “Factor in one day of recovery for every time zone shifted.
-From the East Coast of the U.S. to Europe, a six-hour time difference, you can thus expect six days to recover fully, which might well be the entire length of your trip…” (Gabi Logan, Demand Media – USA Today)
+From the East Coast of the U.S. to Europe, a six-hour time difference, you can thus expect six days to recover fully, which might well be the entire length of your trip…” writes Gabi Logan.

 So how can you blast away the foggy-head feeling?
 Can you snap-out-of-it sooner?